allanrehhoff/database/README.md

 _By Allan Rehhoff_

 This repository contains a class for querying your database in an efficient way and object oriented way.
-It also features a few classes to speed up CMS / CRUD development.
+It also features a few classes to speed up CMS / CRUD development, and abstracts away your database queries.

 Simply copy the EntityType class to a new file and rename it accordingly.